-- Students must be enrolled - Students must submit an ETAP Form or employer's Letter of Credit each term - Employer must remit payment directly to IU within 30 days of billing - Employer payment must not be dependent upon grade
+- Students must be enrolled - Students must submit an ETAP Form or employer's Letter of Credit each term

+- Employer must remit payment directly to IU within 30 days of billing - Employer payment must not be dependent upon grade

-For further information or to receive an ETAP Form, visit MyIU, Student Finances page.
+For further information or to receive an ETAP Form, visit MyIU, using the menu bar on the left, select Resources then Student Finances.
+Scroll down to Documents & Forms.